ashishbindra2/projects/java/Jersey Rest API/readme.md

 - Maven
 - jersey 1.19.4/3.0.3

+### Information
+- for data base insted of dao file here we use repository.
+-

 # Annotation
  + @path()
+ + @produces() --> geting and send which type of meida xml or jason
+ + @GET --> fetching the data
+ + POST --> creating a resorces
+ + PUT --> Update
+ + DELETE --> removing a resource
+ +

 # Error
 - The superclass "javax.servlet.http.HttpServlet" was not found on the Java Build Path
 -  right click on project, go to property,select taget runtime slect server(tomcat)
 -  HTTP Status 500 – Internal Server Error --> use this @Produces(MediaType.APPLICATION_XML)
--  SEVERE: MessageBodyWriter not found for media type=application/xml--> use this @XmlRootElement
+-  SEVERE: MessageBodyWriter not found for media type=application/xml--> use this @XmlRootElement becouse we geting data in xml.
 -  if not solve use following given dependency
 -  <dependency>
  <groupId>jakarta.xml.bind</groupId>